Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 So far we have made a crack for one version, and generated our own keys for both, albeit in a nonconventional way, so we’ve to fix that.

-This is actually the main point of this whole post, to reverse the key generation algorithm and implement it in a *high-level* language, so keys can be generated by the press of a button instead of searching in memory at execution time.
+After all, this is actually the main point of this whole post, to reverse the key generation algorithm and implement it in a *high-level* language, so keys can be generated by the press of a button instead of searching in memory at execution time.
 What makes it more exciting is that **I’ve never done something like this**, not at this *low-level*, and I’ve *zero* algorithm theory and experience, so bear with me and wish me luck.

 <br>